Joachim-Otahal/PowerShell/README.md

 Task scheduler -> import.
 For a daily report, expecially on busy domain controllers where the security log does not span several weeks.

 ## WakeOnLAN.ps1
-Actually working (in Server 2022 and Windows 11) example for Wake On LAN in pure powershell.
-Skips unconfigured adapters and does a correct broadcast address calculation in contrast to many other examples I found on the net.
+Actually working (tested with PS 5.1 on Server 2022 and Windows 11) example for Wake On LAN in pure powershell.
+Skips unconfigured adapters and does a correct broadcast address calculation in contrast to many other examples I found on the net + works on IPv6 as well.